okTurtles/group-income/docs/Getting-Started-frontend.md

 <? include($_SERVER['DOCUMENT_ROOT'] . '/includes/header.php'); ?>
 ```

-Well, as convenient as that was (to avoiding repeating the same HTML all over the place), it required there be *a server* that did all the heavy-lifting, assembling each one of these pages and sending the HTML back to clients.
+Well, as convenient as that was (to avoid repeating the same HTML all over the place), it required there be *a server* that did all the heavy-lifting, assembling each one of these pages and sending the HTML back to clients.
 That's problematic for several reasons:

 - It puts more load on the server for something that clients (web browsers) could do themselves
-- More importantly, it requires that someone run and maintain one of these PHP servers
+- More importantly, it requires that someone runs and maintains one of these PHP servers

-Well, with client-side rendering and single-page apps, you can now put all of that logic into the client-side javascript and ship *most of your website, except the database (essentially)* as **static files** that can be hosted anywhere!
+Well, with client-side rendering and single-page apps, you can now put all of that logic into the client-side JavaScript and ship *most of your website, except the database (essentially)* as **static files** that can be hosted anywhere!
 Just toss them onto a CDN (or multiple CDNs!) and be done with it!

 The database portion continues to live on the server and now *just* provides a RESTful API.